marxin/texi2rst-generated/sphinx/gccint/analysis-and-representation-of-loops/scalar-evolutions.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: Scalar evolutions, IV analysis on GIMPLE

 .. _scalar-evolutions:

-.. index:: Scalar evolutions

-.. index:: IV analysis on GIMPLE

 Scalar evolutions
 *****************